vuejs/vetur/.github/PERF_ISSUE.md

 # Performance Issue Reporting

-Performance issues are hard to track down, and a good report is necessary for fixing them.
+Performance issues are hard to track down, and a good report is crucial for fixing them.

+Although you can use the command `Vetur: Restart VLS (Vue Language Server)` to restart VLS and temporarily avoid performance issues, we would appreciate it if you can file a report to help us fix the issue.

 In addition to the normal issues, please include a profile in performance-related issues and below information: